MystenLabs/walrus-docs/docs/walrus-sites/linking.md

 Here is the part that is a bit different.
 Assume there is some image that you can browse at `https://gallery.walrus.site/walrus_arctic.webp`, and you want to link it from your own Walrus Site.

-Recall that, however, `https://walrus.site` is just one of the possibly many Portals.
-I.e., the same resource is browsable from a local Portal (`http://gallery.localhost:8080/walrus_arctic.webp`), or from any other Portal (e.g., `https://gallery.myotherportal.com/walrus_arctic.webp`).
-Therefore, how can you link the resource in a *Portal independent way*?
-This is important for interoperability, availability, and respecting the user's choice of Portal.
+Recall that, however, `https://walrus.site` is just one of the possibly many portals.
+I.e., the same resource is browsable from a local portal (`http://gallery.localhost:8080/walrus_arctic.webp`), or from any other portal (e.g., `https://gallery.myotherportal.com/walrus_arctic.webp`).
+Therefore, how can you link the resource in a *portal-independent way*?
+This is important for interoperability, availability, and respecting the user's choice of portal.

 ### The solution: Walrus Sites links

-We solve this problem by having the Portals interpret special links that are normally invalid on the web and redirect to the corresponding Walrus Sites resource in the Portal itself.
+We solve this problem by having the portals interpret special links that are normally invalid on the web and redirect to the corresponding Walrus Sites resource in the portal itself.

 Consider the example above, where the resource `/walrus_arctic.webp` is browsed from the Walrus Site with SuiNS name `gallery`, which points to the object ID `abcd123…` (in Base36 encoding).
-Then, the Portal-independent link is: `https://gallery.suiobj/walrus_arctic.webp`.
+Then, the portal-independent link is: `https://gallery.suiobj/walrus_arctic.webp`.
 To fix the object ID instead of the SuiNS name, you can use `https://abcd123….suiobj/walrus_arctic.webp`.

 Another possibility is to directly point to the Walrus *blob ID* of the resource, and have the